w3f/polkadot-wiki/docs/learn/learn-governance.md

 [alternating timetable](#alternating-voting-timetable), shown in the figure as the "on" and "off" toggles on the external and proposal queues.
 In this example, the Public proposal will be voted on together with the fast-tracked Council Proposal.
-Voting on non-fast-tracked Council Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Public proposals.
+Voting on non-fast-tracked Council Proposals will be blocked until the alternating timetable switches the toggles, which stops Public proposals from becoming a referenda.

 Referenda will follow an [adaptive quorum bias](#adaptive-quorum-biasing) mechanism and (if passed) an [enactment period](#enactment).